IrascibleBasil/pharis-mod-list/modlist.md

 ### [Better Almalexia](https://www.nexusmods.com/morrowind/mods/23388)
 An improved Almalexia model using Better Bodies.

-This mod comes with a few splash screens that fit well with vanilla but stand out when used alongside high-quality modded ones like the ones in this list, for that reason I recommend deleting the splash folder.
+This mod comes with a few splash screens that,while they fit well with vanilla, stand out when used alongside high-resolution modded splashes, for this reason I recommend deleting the ```Splash``` folder.

 ### [By Azura](https://www.nexusmods.com/morrowind/mods/50567)
+An overhaul to the appearance and animations of Azura, Prince of Moonshadow.

 Download:
 - **Main File**
 	- [x] Core